Control

 • The session buttons — Start, Pause, Resume, End, Success, Failed, Reset.

-• Session Details — group size, hints used, and whether to include this run in analytics.
+• Session Details — who is running the room, how many players, hints used, and whether to include this run in analytics.

-• The game picker, for switching to another active room.
+• The game nameplate, for switching to another room.

 These controls are covered in Running a Game.